 The two ingredients that are mostly forgotten are preserved turnip and Chinese chives.
 Spring onions can technically be substituted for the latter but will not offer the same flavour profile.
 Both of these ingredients can be sourced at a large East Asian grocer.

 Most of us are familiar with pad thai (pat thai).
 Note there may be some unfamiliar ingredients in this preparation, which is more akin to what you will find in Thailand – Chinese chives and shredded preserved radish.
 I’m not sure why these ingredients have been omitted across most of the rest of the world as they are not particularly difficult to come by.
 If you can only find whole preserved radish pieces, cut them into a fine mince.
 A tip for an extra firm and flavoursome tofu is to boil it in salted water for fifteen minutes, then leave to drain and cool.

-- 120 grams dried thin sen lek flat rice noodles (3mm is my favourite), soaked in warm water for one hour
+- 120 grams dried thin sen lek flat rice noodles (3mm is my favourite), soaked in room temperature water for one hour

 - 2 tablespoons palm sugar